OWASP/DevGuide/docs/en/04-design/02-web-app-checklist/06-digital-identity.md

 3. Do not hard code access controls that are role based
 4. Log all access control events
 5. Use [Multi-Factor Authentication][csmfa] (MFA) for sensitive or high value transactional accounts
+6. Authentication failure responses should not indicate which part of the authentication data was incorrect.
+   E.g. Through giving different textual response or HTTP response codes
+7. Authentication failure responses should not give away the existent of user accounts allowing the response time to differ, depending on whether a username exist or not.
+Use a DB transaction that looks for a fake user profile in case the username doesn't exist
+8. Add a random tunable delay for authentication failures to defer brute force attacks and protect against timing attacks

 #### 2. Passwords